 15. Is this a teaching hospital?
 Will students or residents attend the birth?
 Can I request that they not attend if I don’t feel comfortable with them there?

-You will definitely want to address this issue with your prenatal care provider so there is no confusion when you arrive at the hospital.
+You will definitely want to address this issue with your doctor so there is no confusion when you arrive at the hospital.

 Some hospitals have a laborist on staff that handles the deliveries on the unit.

-Be sure to ask about this on your maternity hospital tour, so you know to tell the Laborist on the unit that you do not wants residents or students attending the birth.
+Be sure to ask about this on your maternity hospital tour, so you know to tell the Laborist on the unit that you do not want residents or students attending the birth.